I’m going to show you the ONLY 5 ways to accept credit card payments on your website!

 Also check out the other videos I have posted on the channel for detailed description and screenshare tutorials on how to set-up the specific tools mentioned.

-If you found this helpful, be sure to like, share and subscribe to the channel for future payment processing and software tool reviews.
+Be sure to like the video posted below and share/subscribe to the channel for future payment processing and software tool reviews.

-If you’re new to the channel, I publish weekly tutorial style videos that are on the topics of making the process of collecting payments and getting paid, simple, and efficient.
+If you’re new to the blog or to my Youtube channel, I publish weekly tutorial style videos that are on the topics of making the process of collecting payments and getting paid, simple, and efficient.

 Topics include Merchant accounts, payment page builders, software tools and workflows that tie all of them together!